nvnhat04/SE-Project-Backend/README.md

 ```
 npm i
 ```
+4. Fill in the information in the .env file.
 # Usage
-4. To start the application, run:
+5. To start the application, run:
 ```
 npm start
 ```

-5. Open your web browser and navigate to `http://localhost:3001`.
+6. Open your web browser and navigate to `http://localhost:3001`.

 # Features